 This article is Part 2 in the series of article about solar potential estimation.
 In this article we will be mainly discussing about different types of solar potential estimation and various efforts made by India in large scale solar potential analysis.

-In the previous part we have discussed in detail about the term solar potential and mostly used tools for its estimation.
-Click here to go to Part 1.
+In the previous part we have discussed in detail about the term solar potential and mostly used tools for solar potential estimation.

 With rapid climate change and continual air quality deterioration recognized as global issues, every country is now trying to reduce its greenhouse gas emissions.
 Rapid urbanization has contributed to over-consumption of energy, increased air emissions and degradation to the environment.